pickelce/pickelce.github.io/index.md

-* EDA on BNM awarded to different genres *
+*EDA on BNM awarded to different genres*

 ![](2ndPic.png)

-* EDA on the most frequent contributors to the publication (based on # of reviews written) *
+*EDA on the most frequent contributors to the publication (based on # of reviews written)*

 ![](3rdPic.png)

 ## Design Evolution

 ![](4thPic.png)
+*Original Hand Sketch of Dashboard*